HomeArticlesGuideReaction & Gas-Phase Toolkit

 Step 6: Compare Gas Behavior with Graham's Law of Effusion

 This makes Graham's Law a practical tool for identifying an unknown gas: measure its effusion rate relative to a known reference gas, then rearrange the equation to solve for molar mass.
-It's also the reason isotope separation techniques, like enriching uranium-235 from uranium-238 via gaseous diffusion of UF₆, rely on exactly this small mass-dependent rate difference repeated across many stages.
-The Rate of Effusion Calculator computes the rate ratio, or solves for an unknown gas's rate or molar mass, from the values you already know.
+It's also why isotope separation techniques, like enriching uranium-235 from uranium-238 via gaseous diffusion of UF₆, rely on exactly this small mass-dependent rate difference repeated across many stages.
+The Rate of Effusion Calculator computes the rate ratio, or solves for an unknown gas's rate or molar mass, from whatever values you already know.

 Step 7: Account for Real Liquid-Phase Behavior with Ethylene Density

-Not every gas-phase species in an industrial reaction stays gaseous throughout its handling — ethylene (C₂H₄), a major petrochemical feedstock for polyethylene and other reactions, is routinely stored and transported as a refrigerated or pressurized liquid rather than a gas.
+Not every gas-phase species in an industrial reaction stays gaseous throughout its handling.
+Ethylene (C₂H₄), a major petrochemical feedstock for polyethylene and other reactions, is routinely stored and transported as a refrigerated or pressurized liquid rather than a gas.
 The ideal gas law that governs Steps 5 and 6 doesn't apply to that liquid phase at all; liquid density instead follows an empirical, substance-specific correlation fitted to real measured data across a temperature range, often published as a NIST-based equation of state.

 This distinction matters whenever you're scaling a reaction from gas-phase laboratory stoichiometry to industrial-scale liquid handling, since volume-to-mass conversions in the liquid phase use a completely different density relationship than the ideal gas law gives for the same substance in gaseous form.
-The Liquid Ethylene Density Calculator takes a temperature and returns saturated liquid density, specific gravity, vapor pressure, and phase state — closing this guide's path from balanced equation, through mole ratios and gas behavior, to the real physical properties of a substance as it's actually handled.
+The Liquid Ethylene Density Calculator takes a temperature and returns saturated liquid density, specific gravity, vapor pressure, and phase state, closing this guide's path from balanced equation, through mole ratios and gas behavior, to the real physical properties of a substance as it's actually handled.

 Key Terms

-• Balanced equation — a chemical equation where coefficients are adjusted so that atom counts of every element match on both sides
+• Balanced equation: a chemical equation where coefficients are adjusted so that atom counts of every element match on both sides.

-• Degree of unsaturation (DoU) — the total number of rings plus π-bonds implied by a molecular formula, calculated as (2C + 2 + N − H − X) / 2
+• Degree of unsaturation (DoU): the total number of rings plus π-bonds implied by a molecular formula, calculated as (2C + 2 + N − H − X) / 2.

-• Double bond equivalent (DBE) — the same calculation and value as degree of unsaturation, more commonly used in organic and mass spectrometry contexts
+• Double bond equivalent (DBE): the same calculation and value as degree of unsaturation, more commonly used in organic and mass spectrometry contexts.

-• Molar ratio — the ratio between the coefficients of two species in a balanced equation, used to convert moles of one into moles of another
+• Molar ratio: the ratio between the coefficients of two species in a balanced equation, used to convert moles of one into moles of another.

-• Dalton's Law — the principle that each gas in a mixture contributes a partial pressure proportional to its mole fraction of the total pressure
+• Dalton's Law: the principle that each gas in a mixture contributes a partial pressure proportional to its mole fraction of the total pressure.

-• Mole fraction — the ratio of moles of one component to total moles present in a mixture
+• Mole fraction: the ratio of moles of one component to total moles present in a mixture.

-• Graham's Law — the relationship rate₁/rate₂ = √(M₂/M₁) describing how a gas's effusion rate depends on its molar mass
+• Graham's Law: the relationship rate₁/rate₂ = √(M₂/M₁) describing how a gas's effusion rate depends on its molar mass.

-• Effusion — the process by which gas molecules escape through a small opening into a vacuum or lower-pressure region
+• Effusion: the process by which gas molecules escape through a small opening into a vacuum or lower-pressure region.

-• Equation of state — an empirical or theoretical relationship describing how a substance's density, pressure, and temperature relate to one another
+• Equation of state: an empirical or theoretical relationship describing how a substance's density, pressure, and temperature relate to one another.

 Frequently Asked Questions